Benedict Okey Oramah: Early life and education

 Benedict Okechukwu Oramah was born on 24 July 1961 to Chief Lazarus A. and Francisca U. Oramah in Ahoada, in present-day Rivers State of Nigeria.
 He is from Nnokwa town in Idemili South Local Government, Anambra State.
 He is the youngest of four children.

-Oramah attended the Merchants of Light School in Oba before obtaining a bachelor’s degree in Agricultural Economics from the University of Ibadan in 1983.
-He subsequently obtained his Masters degree and Doctor of Philosophy from the University of Ife (now Obafemi Awolowo University) in the same field.
+Oramah attended the Merchants of Light School in Oba before obtaining a bachelor's degree in Agricultural Economics from the University of Ibadan in 1983.
+He subsequently obtained his master's degree and Doctor of Philosophy from the University of Ife (now Obafemi Awolowo University) in the same field.
 Oramah holds an Advanced Management Certificate from Columbia Business School, New York.

-In 2018, he was appointed a Professor of International Trade and Finance by Adeleke University, Nigeria.
+In 2018, he was appointed a professor of International Trade and Finance by Adeleke University, Nigeria.

 Career

 Oramah began his professional career at the Nigerian Export-Import Bank (NEXIM) in 1992 as an Assistant Manager.

 In March 1994, he joined African Export-Import Bank as one of the original employees.
-He has served in various roles in Afreximbank included serving as Chief Analyst, Assistant Director in 1998, Deputy Director in 2001, and substantive Director of the Planning and Business Development Department in 2004.
+He has served in various roles in Afreximbank included serving as Chief Analyst, assistant director in 1998, deputy director in 2001, and substantive Director of the Planning and Business Development Department in 2004.
 He was promoted to Senior Director in 2007 and appointed Executive Vice President, Business Development and Corporate Banking in 2008.

-On July 13, 2015, he succeeded Jean-Louis Ekra as the third President of Afreximbank.
+On 13 June 2015, Oramah was appointed President of Afreximbank at the bank's 22nd Annual Meeting of Shareholders in Lusaka, Zambia.
+He formally assumed office on 21 September 2015, succeeding Jean-Louis Ekra.
 His leadership was reaffirmed with his reappointment for a second five-year term in 2020.

 Under his leadership, Afreximbank has evolved into a group entity comprising the Bank, its impact fund subsidiary, the Fund for Export Development in Africa (FEDA), and its insurance management arm, AfrexInsure.
 The group also includes several strategic subsidiaries and initiatives, such as MANSA, a repository platform for customer due diligence on African entities; the Pan-African Payment and Settlement System (PAPSS); Creative African Nexus (CANEX); the African Medical Centre of Excellence (AMCE); the Intra-African Trade Fair (IATF); and the Africa Quality Assurance Centre (AQAC).
 During his tenure, the Bank's balance sheet assets have grown from $5 billion in 2015 to $37 billion in 2023.